 But more important was the fact that by the mid-1980s, veteran Czech players were allowed to play in the NHL; by the early 1990s, players from the Soviet Union would follow.
 All owed a debt of gratitude to Stastny.

-Author Bob Duff, in his NHL100 profile of Stastny, writes that after being traded to the New Jersey Devils in 1990, Stastny became teammates with two longtime Soviet stars, defensemen Viacheslav Fetisov and Alexei Kasatonov.
+Author Bob Duff, in his NHL100 profile of Stastny, wrote that after being traded to the New Jersey Devils in 1990, Stastny became teammates with two longtime Soviet stars, defensemen Viacheslav Fetisov and Alexei Kasatonov:

 "'You'd look around that dressing room and see some of the best players in the game,' Stastny said. "'Players like Fetisov, Kasatonov, they were superstars in their own country.
 You always knew if they were given the chance to come here, they would excel."